slemanz/FIRMWARE_DUMP/MASTER1/notes/09_interrupt_priority.md

 **What if Two Interrupts Have the Same Pre-empt and Sub-Priority?**
 If both interrupts have the same pre-empt and sub-priority, the interrupt with the lower IRQ number will be handled first.

+## Pending Interrupt

+A 'Pending Interrupt' refers to a signal that indicates an event has occurred and needs attention from the firmware.
+It allows firmware to handle tasks efficiently by notifying it immediately when an event takes place.

+---

+Next: